How to Fix Access “Compile Error: Can’t Find Project or Library”?

 Compile Error: Can't Find Project or Library

-It is possible for the file to be there in the reference list without being correctly registered in the registry.
-If you suspect such a case, then follow these steps to register the file.
+The file can be there in the reference list without being correctly registered in the registry.
+If you suspect such a case, then follow these steps to register the file and fix can’t find project or library Access.

-• Click Start, and then go to the Search option after then click For Files and Folders.
+• Click Start, and then go to the Search option after that click For Files and Folders.

 • In the Search for files and folders named box, type exe.